anpham6/android-docs/source/settings/chrome.rst

 Chrome
 ======

-The default settings were optimized for creating static web pages with `E-mc <https://e-mc.readthedocs.io>`_.
+The default settings were optimized for creating static web pages with :external+chrome:doc:`E-mc <index>`.
 Any customizations are usually the ``output`` properties.

 Interface
 =========